WEST COAST OF WISCONSIN FOODIE TRAIL

 314 1st St, Pepin, WI 54759

-The village of Nelson lies at the crossroads of of Wisconsin and Minnesota.
+The village of Nelson lies at the crossroads of Wisconsin and Minnesota.
 Take a left, and you keep going down the Wisconsin Great River Road.
 Keep going forward and you find yourself in Minnesota.
-Nelson is home to some venerable foodie stops.

 Classic, delicious, and fun describe J&J BBQ.
 This family-owned joint smokes up some of the best ribs, chicken, and brisket you will find anywhere on the Mississippi.
 Their bar is famous for the Bloody Mary, and you will find live entertainment at times also.
 Its worth the wait for the amazing food!